The business world should stop looking to the defense community for direction on information security.

 Realizing that if someone could read a file, he or she could provide unauthorized access to someone else, the military came up with a super-flexible and highly generalized concept called multilevel security.
 But attempts to use the resulting B1 systems collapsed under the weight of impracticality.
 In the meantime, the commercial market started at the simple end of the spectrum and developed enterprise digital rights management.
 Then, the defense community tried and failed to squeeze its same overweight multilevel security technology into IP packets; the commercial world developed the firewall.

 The business world doesn't need the defense community to help it develop secure technology, and, whenever it accepts military ideas, it winds up with the wrong agenda.
-Commercial multi-user systems already had authentication mechanisms and file level
+Commercial multi-user systems already had authentication mechanisms and file level access controls, so we can't thank the Orange Book for the security functionality in Unix and Windows.

 But Orange Book C2 requirements can take full credit for the totally useless auditing system in every Windows box.
 Unable to agree on what level of auditing detail would be enough, the defense community demanded a mechanism that captured huge amounts of peripheral data on virtually every keystroke, yet failed to deliver any kind of useful information on what actually took place.
 Commercial security information and compliance monitoring tools are built with the opposite philosophy: Captur-ing some activity data is always better than none.